 - Target Internal Temperature: 135F

-Chicken Quarters
+Smoked Chicken Quarters for Pulled Chicken

 Smoked chicken is delicious but will also drive you crazy.
 When you commit to smoking a chicken you should accept the fact that the skin is going to turn out like inedible shoe leather.
 There are tricks you can pull off to get the skin into the edible region but the skin will never be as good as when fried or grilled.